VGJohn/totoro/README.md

  - `method` (required)
 	- This can only be defined in the endpoint definition, not the API version definition!
 It specifies the HTTP method used for that endpoint.

+- `middleware` (optional)
+	- This fields attaches middleware implementation to a specified endpoint.

  - `endpoints` (required)
 	- This is the list of endpoints for the API version definition.
 Each of the endpoints that you define will create a corresponding route in the router.